dfcreative/ideas/coding-principles.md

 	* Merges in detecting validity of data: null result indicates invalid data, but not failure

 * Methods should follow in the order of invocation the component in the real use-case

-* Make it right: separate model entities (emmy example), do not mess spaghettie style in methods